metoppv/improver/doc/source/metadata/Reference.rst

 It has a ``standard_name`` attribute set to ``projection_x_coordinate``, and in the case of the LAEA projection, the ``units`` attribute is set to ``m``.
-This can be considered as relative to ETRS89 or the European Terrestrial Reference System 1989 although this is not explicit in the metadata.

 This **must** be provided for gridded data on a non-Latitude-Longitude projection.